Shuprotikroy/Dash-Paris-Airbnb-Analyzer/README.md

 # Aim of the project
 Using Python, Dash and Plotly, I have developed an interactive two page web application comprising of pie chart,bar chart,treemap,data table, bar graph and scatter map which can be accessed by users to find insights from a csv dataset.

-app.py contains the main python code you'll need style.css contains the styling css sheet
+### app.py contains the main python code you'll need and style.css contains the styling css sheet

 Link for the dataset:
 http://insideairbnb.com/get-the-data